rahulsushilsharma/huggingface-chat/README.md

 # Huggingface chat api
 A simple api for hugging face chat with login caching.

->Note: currently only supported in node 18.x and higher, working on the fix.

 ## Installation

 Current stable release (`2.x`)